What Is San Sebastian Known For? Food, Surf & More

 8. It Looks More Like Ireland Than Spain

-I remember stepping off the train and going, “Wait… am I still in Spain?”
-The scenery looked more like rural Ireland — rolling green hills, moody skies, and that kind of deep green you only get with loads of rain.
+The scenery looked more like rural Ireland with rolling green hills, moody skies, and that kind of deep green you only get in places with loads of rain.

 9. Cliff Walks and Mountain Views

-If you like walking, you’ll love it here.
 San Sebastián is surrounded by hills and rugged coastline.
 As much as I love the city, it was nice to get out and explore the trails around Monte Urgull and Monte Igueldo.

 - Monte Urgull sits right next to the old town.
 I hiked up past forest trails and fortifications.
 There’s a massive Jesus statue at the top that looks over the whole bay.

 - The Camino de Santiago coastal route runs right through the city.
-You don’t need to do the full trail — even a short stretch gives you incredible sea views.
+You don’t need to do the full trail; even a short stretch gives you incredible sea views.

 - The Flysch Route in the Basque Coast Geopark was by far my favourite hike from San Sebastian.
 It takes a little bit of planning, and you’ll want to allow a full day to do it.
 Also, check the tide is out when you arrive at the rock formations.